hajczek/e-Cook-Book/Readme.md

 ### VERSIONS

-1.1 - new look, better calculator for quantity ingredients when change quantity of portion, one recipe added.
+v.1.1 - new look, better calculator for quantity ingredients when change quantity of portions, one recipe added.

-1.0 - first simple version.
+v.1.0 - first simple version.

 ### DOWNLOAD VERSIONS